 Definition of Vertigo, recurrent aural

 Vertigo, recurrent aural: A condition, also known as Meniere's disease, with recurrent vertigo accompanied by ringing in the ears (tinnitus) and deafness.
-Symptoms include vertigo, dizziness, nausea, vomiting, loss of hearing (in the affected ear), and abnormal eye movements.
+Symptoms include vertigo, dizziness, nausea, vomiting, loss of hearing (in the affected ear).

 Meniere's syndrome or disease is due to dysfunction of the semi-circular canals (endolymphatic sac) in the inner ear.

-The treatment of Meniere's disease usually includes medications (anticholinergic drugs, antihistamines, etc) to relieve the vertigo.
-Diuretics have been used to lower the pressure in the endolymphatic sac.
+The treatment of Meniere's disease usually includes medications (anticholinergic drugs, antihistamines, etc,) to relieve the vertigo.
+Diuretics have been used to reduce fluid in the endolymphatic sac.

 The disease is named for the French physician Prosper Meniere (1799-1862) who described it.
 (Incidentally, Meniere's name on his birth certificate is spelled without any accent marks.)Source: MedTerms™ Medical Dictionary